Chiral soliton lattice at next-to-leading order: Summary and discussion

 Finally, note that the original prediction of the CSL phase in QCD under strong magnetic fields~\cite{Brauner2017a} was subsequently extended to related setups where either the external conditions or the dynamical theory itself may differ.
 This applies in particular to dense QCD matter under uniform rotation in presence of a baryon or isospin chemical potential or both~\cite{Huang2018a,Nishimura:2020odq,Eto:2021gyy}, QCD in external magnetic field and with nonzero isospin chemical potential~\cite{Gronli:2022cri,Adhikari:2022cks}, and a class of QCD-like theories with nonzero magnetic field and baryon chemical potential~\cite{Brauner2019c,Brauner2019b}.
 We expect the computational techniques developed here to be useful also in these other contexts, should one be interested in the effects of quantum or thermal fluctuations therein.

 \acknowledgments

 We are indebted to Naoki Yamamoto for a collaboration preceding this project.
-We are also grateful to Geraint Evans and Andreas Schmitt for helpful discussions.
+We are also grateful to Geraint Evans, Andreas Schmitt, Gilberto Colangelo and Martina Cottini for helpful discussions.
 This work was supported in part by the University of Stavanger and the University Fund under the grant no.~PR-10614.
 HK is further supported in part by the Swiss National Science Foundation (SNSF) under grant no.~200020B-188712.